 Other investments are composed primarily of equity securities.
 These securities are classified as available-for-sale or trading and are carried at fair value based on quoted market prices.
 Securities are carried at historical value when quoted market prices are unavailable.
-The net unrealized gains or losses on the available-for-sale securities, net of tax, are reported in accumulated other comprehensive loss as a component of shareholders' deficit.
+The net unrealized gains or losses on the available-for-sale securities, net of tax, are reported in accumulated other comprehensive loss as a component of shareholders' equity (deficit).
 In addition, the Company holds investments that do not have quoted market prices.
 The Company periodically assesses the value of available-for-sale and non-marketable securities and records impairment charges in the statement of comprehensive loss for any decline in value that is determined to be other-than-temporary.
 The average cost method is used to compute the realized gains and losses on sales of equity securities.

 The Company periodically assesses the value of its available-for-sale securities.
-Based on these assessments, no impairments existed at December 31, 2013 and the Company concluded that other-than-temporary impairments existed at December 31, 2012 and 2011 and recorded non-cash impairment charges of \$2.6 million and \$4.8 million, respectively, during each of these years.
+Based on these assessments, no impairments existed at December 31, 2013 and December 31, 2014.
+The Company concluded that other-than-temporary impairments existed at December 31, 2012 and recorded a non-cash impairment charge of \$2.6 million during that year.
 Such charges are recorded on the statement of operations in "Loss on marketable securities".